KlimLe/ML4B-Stock-Prediction/README.md

 Our primary goal is to generate a model to predict the future stock prices of multiple companies using a combination of historical stock prices, technical indicators, fundamental data, and sentiment and embeddings from financial news articles.
 This multi-faceted approach aims to capture various factors that influence stock prices, providing a more comprehensive and accurate prediction.

 ### Business Case
 Our goal is to enable informed decisions for investors.
-This requires requires reliable predictions in order to minimize risks and maximize returns.
+This requires reliable predictions in order to minimize risks and maximize returns.

 #### Challenges
 - The Complexity and volatility of financial markets makes accurate predictions challenging.